Habsburg–Ottoman wars in Hungary (1526–1568): 1560s

-After the death of Márk Horváth, in 1561 Miklós Zrínyi became the castle captain.
+After the death of Márk Horváth, in 1561 Nikola IV Zrinski became the castle captain.
 He was tasked with maintaining the last important southern border fortress, still in imperial hands, endangering the security of the military and commercial road between Buda and Nándorfehérvár.
 After a few years of silence, the battle of Szigetvár took place in the late summer of 1566, which ended in the abandonment of Southern Transdanubia, surpassing all its significance and leaving a deep imprint in Hungarian historical memory, and ending in defeat despite the heroic endurance of the defenders.
 Sultan Suleiman I started his last campaign and he set Szigetvár as his first goal.
-He besieged the castle of Szigetvár with an army of fifty thousand regular forces, which Zrínyi defended with about 2,500 soldiers, resisting the Turkish superiority for 34 days.
-On September 7, 1566, when the inner castle was already on fire, Zrínyi and his 300 combat soldiers tried to erupt ("Zrínyi's charge"), but all of them died a heroic death at the castle gate.
+He besieged the castle of Szigetvár with an army of hundred thousand regular forces, which Zrinski defended with about 2,500 soldiers, resisting the Turkish superiority for 34 days.
+On September 7, 1566, when the inner castle was already on fire, Zrinski and his 300 combat soldiers tried to erupt ("Zrinski's charge"), but all of them died a heroic death at the castle gate.
 During the siege, the medieval round tower was also destroyed.
 Immediately after the occupation of the castle, the Ottomans began to rebuild the fortress and the settlement.

 After Suleiman died, Mehmed Sokollu hid it from the army for a month and sent a secret letter to prince Selim to take over the throne.
 The soldiers didn't know that Suleiman died until Selim joined the army in Belgrade.
 The army supported him to be the successor of Suleiman.

 Aftermath

 Peace was finally concluded in Edirne in 1568 and renewed in 1576, 1584, and 1591.
 War would not again break out between the Habsburgs and Ottomans until 1593, in the Long Turkish War.
 However, throughout this period of peace small-scale warfare continued, a conflict known as the "Little War" (Kleinkrieg).
 No large armies or sustained campaigns were launched, but authorities on both sides continually struggled with hostile raiders and forays across the poorly-demarcated border.
 Both sides, however, desired that peace continue.

+In 1571 the Turks destroyed the Hodejov castle and in 1575 they conquered the Modrý Kameň castle.
+In 1588 there was a battle near the town of Szikszó, where the Hungarian army defeated the Turks.